 One of the most coveted internships in the tech industry is with Google, but the question remains: are Google internships paid?
 In this blog post, we'll answer that question and provide some additional information about Google internships.

 Yes, all Google Internships are paid.
-In fact, Google offers some of the highest-paid internships in the tech industry.
+Google offers some of the highest-paid internships in the tech industry.
 According to Glassdoor, Google interns earn an average of $7,500 per month, which is equivalent to an annual salary of $90,000 and can be much higher for some roles.

 This compensation package includes a monthly stipend, housing allowance, and other benefits like gym memberships, transportation, and meals.